joanbm/full-offline-backup-for-todoist/README.md

 ## What is the main aim of this tool?

-With Todoist Premium, you can **attach files or photos to tasks as comments**, which is can be very convenient for everyday use, e.g. you can attach a photo of a bill to a task about paying it.
+With Todoist Premium, you can **attach files or photos to tasks as comments**, which can be very convenient for everyday use, e.g. you can attach a photo of a bill to a task about paying it.

-Furthermore, Todoist has a **backup functionality**, which allows exporting the task data to a local computer in the form of a ZIP file, e.g. for offline usage or in the event of an incident with Todoist servers.
+Furthermore, Todoist has a **backup functionality**, which allows exporting the task data to a local computer in the form of a ZIP file, e.g. for offline usage or in the event of an incident with Todoist's servers.

 Unfortunately, the two don't mix: **The backup functionality doesn't back up any of the attachments assigned to tasks**.
 Instead, only a URL to download the attachment is included in the backup, which isn't useful or ideal for most scenarios.